basaks/geo-sampling/README.md

 ## Installing Requirements

-Required packages will be installed automatically.
+Required packages will be installed automatically, if not found.